-Puget Sound is a part of a larger area that has been the traditional aboriginal territory of the Coast Salish peoples, who live around the Salish Sea in what is now Washington state and the Canadian province of British Columbia.
+The central Puget Sound region is a part of a larger area that has been the traditional aboriginal territory of the Coast Salish peoples.

 Puget Sound: Ancestral Lands of the Coast Salish